-Whether you are a juvenile who has been accused of a crime or a parent of a juvenile who has been accused of a crime, our attorneys can assist you in defending your rights in court.
+Whether you are a juvenile accused of a crime or a parent of a juvenile accused of a crime, our attorneys can assist you in defending your rights in court.

 It is important to hire a lawyer to aid you through this process to avoid potentially serious consequences.
 Our firm handles all issues relating to Juvenile Law in both Portage and Summit County.

 “Weisenburger Law not only knows what they’re doing with each case but cares and pays attention to each client.
 They are experts in the fields of DUI defense, Criminal defense and family law.
 Clients are readily taken care of whether they call, email or walk into the office.
 At Weisenburger law office, clients aren’t left in the dark not knowing what is going on with their case like other firms.
 If you want a great team willing to work above and beyond, this is the right choice”

 The ohiocrimelawyer.com website is designed for general information only.
 Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUI lawyer, a family law lawyer or estate planning, wills, trusts, and probate lawyer, nor the formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.

 The attorneys in our law firm primarily service Portage County courts (Ravenna and Kent), and Summit County courts (Akron, Stow, Barberton).
 Cases in all other courts in North East Ohio, such as Cuyahoga County courts, are handled under specific terms and conditions.